KMontero606/School_District_Analysis/README.md

 - How is the school summary affected?

-  The school summary analysis with the adjusted math and reading grade scores yield very significant change where the passing math and reading percentage are at 93% and 97% respectively from 67% and 70% repectively and overall passing percentages is at 91% from 65%.
+  The school summary analysis with the adjusted math and reading grade scores yield very significant change where the passing math and reading percentages are at 93% and 97% respectively from 67% and 70% repectively and overall passing percentage at 91% from 65%.

   Initial School Summary: